Jump to a specific page - are you interested in:

-You will want to submit the non-refundable, $200 application fee and any supporting documents to the Board Office.
-Before you can move to the next step, which is taking the exam, you will need to have approval by the state.
+You will want to submit the non-refundable $200 application fee and any supporting documents to the Board Office.
+Before you can move to the next step, taking the exam, you will need to have approval from the state.

 The Board Office will contact both you and the testing company to let you know of your approval.
 At this time, you will need to download the application and can do so at http://sos.ga.gov/cgi-bin/plbforms.asp?board=49

 The Application process for Georgia is rather tedious, and we are often requested to assist in this process.
-Our Application Fulfilment Service is designed to streamline this process for you.
+Our Application Fulfillment Service is designed to streamline this process for you.